rails-lambda/websocket-demo/NOTES.md

 ## Questions/Followups

 - [ ] Set SECRET_KEY_BASE in SSM.
-- [ ] We we really need unique `DockerTag` properties?
+- [x] Will we really need unique `DockerTag` properties?
 Maybe we can remove that?
 - [ ] Within the `WSPolicy` call out how this needs the `RailsLambda` name and `RailsLambdaRole`.
 - [ ] If you make your own Role, use that name instead!
 - [ ] Does any of the ActionCable uses ActiveJob for background processing?
 - [ ] Do we need `channel_prefix` in any way?
 DynamoDB optimization maybe?
-- [ ] Where does `Sec-WebSocket-Protocol: actioncable-v1-json` come in?
+- [x] Where does `Sec-WebSocket-Protocol: actioncable-v1-json` come in?
 - [ ] Will this work? `ActionCable.server.remote_connections.where(current_user: User.find(1)).disconnect`
 - [ ] Make standalone API Gateway URLs work besides assuming /cable.
-- [ ] How will [PeriodicTimers](https://api.rubyonrails.org/v6.1.3/classes/ActionCable/Channel/PeriodicTimers/ClassMethods.html) work?
-Likely EventBridge schedules.
 - [x] Should `connection_class` be custom vs. `ActionCable::Connection::Base`?
 - [ ] Should we set `worker_pool_size` from default 4 to something else?
 - [ ] Create gem.
 Dev & Runtime Deps.